snowplow-archive/snowplow.github.com/_posts/2016-12-20-snowplow-r86-petra-released.md

 Duplicates introduce significant skews in data modelling: they skew counts, confuse event pathing and, in Redshift, SQL `JOIN`s with duplicates will result in a Cartesian product.

-For more on duplicates, please see the following blog post - xxx.
+For our original thinking on duplicates, please see the blog post [Dealing with duplicate event IDs] [dupes-blog-post].

 <h3 id="deduplication-101">1.2 In-batch synthetic deduplication in Scala Hadoop Shred</h3>